clelidm/MinCompSpin_BasisSearch128/README.md

      >      and get back the identity (i.e., that `s_j = s_j` for all `j`).
      >

    **!
-Convention !:** Note that the convention adopted here (labeling variables from left to right) is different from the one adopted in the MCM code [exhaustive search](https://github.com/clelidm/MinCompSpin_ExhaustiveSearch) and [greedy search](https://github.com/clelidm/MinCompSpin_Greedy) (where variables are labeled from right to left).
+Convention !:** Note that the convention adopted here (labeling variables from left to right) is different from the one adopted in the MCM codes [exhaustive search](https://github.com/clelidm/MinCompSpin_ExhaustiveSearch) and [greedy search](https://github.com/clelidm/MinCompSpin_Greedy) (where variables are labeled from right to left).

  - **Results for the examples:** See Ref.[1] for results and discussions on the best basis obtained for these datasets.